HartThomas/RoguelikeDeckbuilder/README.md

 Another idea is you could have a few types of effort(mana) instead of having multiple mana eg. physical effort plays normal cards like hit/block but mental effort plays cards like forget.

 ---

+Constance Barrowclough
+Victorian era person attempts to leave their apartment.
+First monster they meet is their landlord/mother.
+Fun place name to be your destination is Lower Sooting, perhaps you are trying to reach a friend or relative there.

+---